rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 ### Experimental process and high extraneous loads

 This frames the discussion of empirical in the context of my previous ([_add_blank_target cognitive loads in programming](2022-08-30-code-cognitiveload.html)) post.
-If you have not looked at that post, simply substitute _high extraneous load_ with messy code.
+If you have not looked at that post, simply substitute _high extraneous load_ with messy code or complex code.
 I think we are in a position to put a 1 and 1 together:

 > &emsp; _The experimental nature of programming is a consequence of its high extraneous load and also one of its main causes_